jjroth89/Sous-Vide/README.md

 ```

 ## Additional notes
-- Make sure to have the flat side of the temperature sensor facing the center of the board to ensure proper connection.
-- The LibPrintf library is used to enable the printf function for formatting the output in a more readable format.
+- This code uses the OneWireNoResistor library created by bigjosh, instead of the official OneWire library.
+The reason for this is that this version eliminates the need for external pull-up resistors for the temperature sensors.
+It is important to note that the official version of the OneWire library will not work with this code.
+- For more information on the OneWireNoResistor library by bigjosh, check out the documentation on his GitHub page: https://github.com/bigjosh/OneWireNoResistor
 - For more information on the DallasTemperature library, check out the documentation on the official website: https://milesburton.com/Dallas_Temperature_Control_Library
 - For more information on the Keypad library, check out the documentation on the official website: https://playground.arduino.cc/Code/Keypad/
+- The LibPrintf library is used to enable the printf function for formatting the output in a more readable format.

 ## Features to be added
 - Addition of temperature and time profiles for the relay module to control a heating source.